gridlocdev/v/doc/docs.md

 > The @VMODROOT folder is also *prepended* to the module lookup path,
 > so you can *import* other modules under your @VMODROOT, by just naming them.

-The instructions above will make V look for an compiled .o file in your module `folder/c/implementation.o`.
+The instructions above will make V look for a compiled .o file in your module `folder/c/implementation.o`.
 If V finds it, the .o file will get linked to the main executable, that used the module.
 If it does not find it, V assumes that there is a `@VMODROOT/c/implementation.c` file,